ebaker355/DPTextField/README.md

 ### The toolbar

-DPTextField uses a custom toolbar as its `UITextField inputAccessoryView` view.
+DPTextField uses a `UIToolbar` as its `inputAccessoryView`.
-The toolbar is accessible through `DPTextField`'s `toolbar` property.
 The toolbar correctly resizes itself in response to device orientation changes (iPhone only).
 The toolbar's appearance can be customized any way you like.
 By default, it will appear with a standard styled `UIToolbar` for normal keyboards, and with a black transluscent style for alert keyboards.
-At any time, the toolbar can be hidden.
+At any time, the toolbar can be hidden by setting the `inputAccessoryViewHidden` property to `YES`.

 ```
 DPTextField *field = [[DPTextField alloc] init];
 [field.toolbar setBarStyle:UIBarStyleBlackOpaque];
-[field setToolbarHidden:YES];
+[field setInputAccessoryViewHidden:YES];
 ```

 ### Previous/Next buttons